emhoracek/derbydrama.com/index.markdown

  fictional personas and tell a story together.
 Like D&D, you roll dice to decide what happens.
 Like D&D, it's super fun!

- But in other ways The Bout is really different.
+ But in other ways this game is really different.
 For one, <cite>The Bout</cite>
  doesn't have a "Dungeon Master" (a single player who is responsible for the setting, enemies, and non-player characters).
 Instead, the players are all equally responsible for telling the story. <cite>The Bout</cite> is much simpler,